 Pete Gerken Biography

-President of the Lucas County Commissioners
+Lucas County Commissioners

 |Pete attended Hall of the Divine Child military boarding school and Rosary Cathedral for grade school and graduated from Central Catholic High School in 1969.
 At Central Catholic High School Pete first showed signs of a political interest: a skilled member of the debate team he excelled at topics related to the current political events of the time.
 Pete continued his education at University of Detroit Mercy and The University of Toledo, receiving his bachelor’s degree in Organizational Behavior in 1991.